missionpinball/mpf-docs/config/mpf.rst

 ~~~~~~~~~~~~~~~~~
 Single value, type: ``integer``.
 Default: ``10``

-Default pulse_ms for all coils when not overwritten.
+Default default_pulse_ms for all coils when not overwritten.
 This will be used when you do not specify any pulse_ms in your coil.

 default_platform_hz:
 ~~~~~~~~~~~~~~~~~~~~